ccnmtl/ccnmtldjango/README.md

 Obviously, a bunch of libraries and such have been added and there's the whole virtualenv thing.
-There are also some differences from a standard django project (ie, the result of `django-admin.py startproject`) that you should be awayre of.
+There are also some differences from a standard django project (ie, the result of `django-admin.py startproject`) that you should be aware of.

 First, the settings have been split up to make dev/staging/prod deployments easier to configure.
 A regular django install will have